Boozy Pheasants, Fly-Fishing and Other Life Lessons.

-However, what truly baffles me is how eager folk are to deny what’s going on right in front of their faces.
-Or the ardour with which they ridicule those trying to make a difference.
-So fucking what if it were fake news?
-Can someone please explain, how nurturing and caring for the only thing that sustains us, possibly be a bad thing?
-Are they so terrified of change that they’d rather stay a selfish cunt?
+But the climate deniers baffle me.
+As does the ardour with which they deny it and ridicule those trying to make a difference.
+So what if it were fake news?
+Can someone please explain, how nurturing the one thing that sustains us, possibly be a bad thing?
+Would you really rather cut off your nose to spite your face?

 And as I was watched Australia burn, of people and creatures dead, displaced and homeless.
-Tweets and texts offer thoughts and prayers.
-Hashtag Pray for Australia, really?
-Yes, let’s pray to, presumably, the same God responsible for the fires in the first place.
-You can’t have your cake and eat it too.
-A prayer is not absolution, it is lazy and futile.
-Giving thanks to your God of choice is arrogant, and while it may ease your conscience, it does fuck all.
-Actions speak louder than words.
+Tweets and posts offer prayers, presumably to the same God responsible for the fires in the first place.
+But you can’t have your cake and eat it too.
+Pray may be a doing word; a verb, but the reality is it does nothing.
+No matter how much it appeases your conscience.